haacked/haacked.com/_posts/2018/2018-11-15-finding-new-job.markdown

 The tips I will provide are not comprehensive.
 There's probably much better resources a Google search away.
 These are just a few tips I want to highlight based on my own experience.

-So the first step is to get noticed.
+The first step is to get noticed.
 This is bidirectional.
 You need to notice a good place to work.
 And the good place to work needs to notice you.

 Networking comes in real handy here.
 The more people you network with, the more opportunities you learn about.
 If you don't have the benefit of a deep network, reach out to folks you know.
 Try and attend events like the Cascadia Scholars mixer.
 Attend user groups.
 Connect with folks on LinkedIn and note that you're looking.